1 February 2018

 If your retailer is unable to provide you with a smart meter, or supply one within an acceptable time period for you, you may want to shop around to see if other retailers can offer you one.

 Your electricity will be temporarily turned off to install the meter.
-Your retailer must notify you at least four business days before this happens.
+Your retailer must notify you at least 4 business days before this happens.
 You must also provide safe access to the installation site.

 If you have a working meter and your retailer has contacted you to say they are installing a smart meter at your property, they will need to give you an opportunity to opt out of the installation.